Trail of the Month

 * Trails are limited to 25 vehicles

-All participants in RR4W events are STRONGLY encouraged to carry a functioning CB radio.
+All participants in RR4W events are STRONGLY encouraged to carry a functioning GMRS radio - Ask your leader for the channel you will be on.
 For the more difficult trails, the trail leaders often communicate important information about navigating challenging obstacles.
 Trail leaders also make an effort to point out points of interest or share historical details along the route.
 You will not have the same experience if you just ride along in silence.